foxbunny/transplexer-tools/README.md

 ```

 ### `sticky(initialValue)`

+Only passes on values if they are different to last one.

 This transformer will refuse to pass on values that are identical to the
 previous value.
 The values are compared for identity (`===`).